 Skip to content

-For the period of January to March 2024, the Ofgem price cap is set at £1,928 for a typical household per year.
+For the period of 1 July to 30 September 2024, the Ofgem price cap is set at £1,568 per year for a typical household who use electricity and gas and pay by Direct Debit

 The Price Cap sets a limit on the maximum amount suppliers can charge for each unit of gas and electricity you use, and sets a maximum daily standing charge (what you pay to have your home connected to the grid).